giantswarm/docs/src/content/reference/platform-api/cluster-apps/default-apps-eks.md

 source_repository_ref: v0.5.1
 ---

-The `default-apps-eks` chart templates all the components required for a Cluster API EKS cluster like External DNS or CoreDNS.
+The `default-apps-eks` chart templates all the standard apps deployed to AWS EKS clusters, like External DNS and CoreDNS.

 <div class="crd-schema-version">
   <h2 class="headline-with-link">